(956) 446-0992Get Started

 The deer tick or “black-legged” tick (Ixodes scapularis) will generally remain active during the spring, late fall, and early winter months.
 The deer tick is an external parasite that most commonly feeds from deer, dogs, and some types of livestock.
 The adults are eyeless and appear in shades of black, brown, or orange, with blood-engorged females often described as being “charcoal grey.”

-You can usually distinguish Lone Star ticks from the deer tick by their prominent white spot on the back.
+You can usually distinguish Lone Star ticks from deer ticks by their prominent white spot on the back.
 The deer tick exists predominately in the eastern half of the U.S. and Oklahoma, Texas, and Northern Mexico.
 The still-developing larvae and nymphs of the species often feed on birds, rodents, and lizards.

 Every Disease That Deer Ticks Can Transmit